ForgingAntiquity/forgingantiquity.github.io/markers.md

 # Markers of Authenticity

-'Forging Antiquity' is part of the 'Markers of Authenticity' research cluster within the Fauclty of Arts at Macquarie University, a cross-disciplinary research network which draws on research expertise from across the Faculty of Arts to host conversations about the markers of authenticity in human experience of the contemporary and past worlds from a range of perspectives.
+'Forging Antiquity' is part of the 'Markers of Authenticity' research cluster within the Faculty of Arts at Macquarie University, a cross-disciplinary research network which draws on research expertise from across the Faculty of Arts and beyond to host conversations about the markers of authenticity in human experience of the contemporary and past worlds from a range of perspectives.
 How do we distinguish the real from the fake?
 How can we trust what we perceive?
 How stable is our hold on the truth?
 This cross-disciplinary research network seeks to understand why authenticity matters so much and to look at the ways in which it has been